cohesity/cohesity-ansible-role/docs/modules/cohesity_agent.md

     file_based: <boolean to determine if the agent install will be in non-LVM mode and support only file based backups
     native_package: <boolean to determine if a native or script based installer is used for agent installation>
     download_uri: <uri to download the agent installer from, if downloading the agent from custom location is preferred>
+    operating_system: <the operating system on which the agent is installed>
 ```

 ## Examples